telerik/teststudio-docs/docs/getting-started/installation-and-activation.md

 ## Install Test Studio ##

-1. After you have <a href="#download-test-studio">downloaded the install file</a>, locate it using Windows Explorer and double click it to launch the installer.
+1. After you have [downloaded the install file](#download-test-studio), locate it using Windows Explorer and double click it to launch the installer.
 2. Click __Read License Agreement__, then __OK__, then I __Agree - Continue__.

 	![Setup Wizzard](/img/getting-started/installation-and-activation/fig06.png)